 Students enrolled in the Parish School of Religion second and third grades for the second year will obtain all necessary instruction during Wednesday evening classes.

-Students enrolled in the Parish School of Religion fourth through sixth grades will obtain instruction during Wednesday evening classes AND will also need to attend a series of additional instructional classes specifically on the sacrament of Reconciliation on Sundays from 9:30-10:30.
-Dates of these classes to be announced in November.
+Students enrolled in the Parish School of Religion fourth through fifth grades will obtain instruction during Wednesday evening classes AND will also need to attend a series of additional instructional classes specifically on the sacrament of Reconciliation on Sundays.
+Dates of these classes to be announced in December.

-Students in grades seventh through tenth grade must receive faith formation instruction either through Holy Family Parish Youth Ministry classes or via Catholic School attendance for two consecutive years.
-In addition to faith formation/Catholic School religion classes they must also attend a series of additional sacrament preparation classes on Thursday afternoons 4:30-6:00pm beginning November 19th and continuing through First Eucharist in May.
+Students in grades sixth grade and up must receive faith formation instruction either through Holy Family Parish Youth Ministry classes or via Catholic School attendance for two consecutive years.
+In addition to faith formation/Catholic School religion classes they must also attend a series of additional sacrament preparation classes on Sundays from January through May.
 Other requirements including parent meetings, workshops, and rehearsal may also be required as determined by the Youth Ministry Office.
-Students in Grades 7th-10th will attend Reconciliation at the Parish Lenten Reconciliation.

 Act of Contrition